Application Process for RN-to-BSN Students

 - Applicants must have a minimum 2.5 GPA on a 4-point scale for all nursing coursework.

-- All prerequisite nursing courses must be completed with a grade of “C” or better prior to submitting an application.
+- All prerequisite courses must be completed with a grade of “C” or better before the completion deadline.

 - Applicants must have an Associate Degree in nursing from a regionally accredited institution of higher education that is accredited by a national nursing accrediting agency or a diploma in nursing from an institution that is accredited by a national nursing accrediting agency.